A Novel Joint Angle-Range-Velocity Estimation Method for MIMO-OFDM ISAC Systems: Joint Angle-Range-Velocity Estimation

-To achieve better parameter estimation performance, we specifically examine the received echo signals $y(m,i,l)$ and its representation in Fig. \ref{estimation process}.
-According to the signal model in (\ref{established_echo_model}), we have the following observations \begin{itemize} \item Along the spatial dimension (i.e., along the axis of receive antennas $\{m=0,1,\ldots,N_\text{r}-1\}$), the echo signals can be regarded as the summation of $Q$ sinusoidal functions with the digital frequency being determined by the DoA $\theta_q$ and the constant amplitude. \item Along the delay dimension (i.e., along the axis of carriers $\{i=0,1,\ldots,N_\text{s}-1\}$), the echo signals are composed of $Q$ sinusoidal functions multiplied by different coefficients.
-Particularly, the digital frequencies along the delay dimension are determined by the range of potential target $d_q$ and the signal-dependent coefficient $\mathbf{a}^H\left(\omega_\mathrm{t}(\theta_q)\right)\mathbf{x}_i[l]$. \item Along the Doppler dimension (i.e., along the axis of symbols $\{l=0,1,\ldots,L-1\}$), the echo signals also consist of $Q$ sinusoidal functions multiplied by different signal-dependent coefficients.
-In other words, the digital frequencies along the Doppler dimension are determined by the velocity of potential target $v_q$ and the signal-dependent coefficient $\mathbf{a}^H\left(\omega_\mathrm{t}(\theta_q)\right)\mathbf{x}_i[l]$. \item As for the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$, it is related to the DoD of potential target $\theta_q$ to be estimated and the transmitted signal $\mathbf{x}_i[l]$.
-As presented in (\ref{precoding process}), the dual-functional transmitted signal $\mathbf{x}_i[l]$ is a function of transmitted communication symbols, which are randomly generated.
-Therefore, the signal-dependent coefficient $\mathbf{a}^H(\omega_\text{t}(\theta_q))\mathbf{x}_i[l]$ will significantly influence the spectrum analysis for estimating the angle-range-velocity information of potential targets. \end{itemize}
+{Based on the expression for the echo signals in (\ref{established_echo_model}), we have the following observations. \begin{itemize} \item Along the spatial dimension for any given $i,l$, the echo signals can be regarded as the summation of $Q$ complex sinusoids with frequencies $\omega_\mathrm{a}(\theta_q)$ and constant amplitudes.
+Thus, the frequencies along the spatial dimension are determined by only the target angle. \item Along the fast-time dimension for any given $m,l$, the echo signals are composed of $Q$ sinusoids with frequencies $\omega_\mathrm{r}(R_q)$, multiplied by the signal-dependent coefficients $\mathbf{a}^H(\theta_q)\mathbf{x}_i[l]$.
+Thus, the digital frequencies along the fast-time dimension are determined by the target range and signal-dependent coefficients. \item Along the slow-time dimension for any given $m,i$, the echo signals also consist of $Q$ sinusoidal functions of frequencies $\omega_\mathrm{v}(v_q)$, also multiplied by the signal-dependent coefficients $\mathbf{a}^H(\theta_q)\mathbf{x}_i[l]$.
+As a result, the digital frequencies along the slow-time dimension are determined by the target velocity and signal-dependent coefficients. \item The signal-dependent coefficient $\mathbf{a}^H(\theta_q)\mathbf{x}_i[l]$ is related to the angle $\theta_q$ to be estimated and the transmitted signal $\mathbf{x}_i[l]$.
+In the considered ISAC system, the transmitted dual-functional signal $\mathbf{x}_i[l]$ is embedded with random communication symbols, which means that $\mathbf{x}_i[l]$ will change randomly for different indices $i$ and $l$.
+These signal-dependent coefficient will cause random fluctuations in the fast- and slow-time dimensions, and thus will significantly hinder the analysis needed to obtain the range and velocity information. \end{itemize} }